ZenSlashBS/Image-Hosted-Telegram-Bot/README.md

 ## 📋 Dependencies

-- python-telegram-bot
+- python-telegram-bot (v20.0+)
 - requests
-- asyinco
+- asyncio (built-in with Python 3.8+)

 ## 🤝 Contributing

-Submit pull requests or issues on GitHub.
+Got ideas?
+Submit pull requests or open issues on GitHub.

 ## 📜 License

-This tool is not licensed.
+This project is unlicensed.

 ## 📬 Contact

-Check out more bots at t.me/xiebocbobcohoce/10.
+Explore more bots at t.me/xiebocbobcohoce/10.

+---

+⭐ **Star the repo if you find it useful!** ⭐